 CONGRATULATIONS!

-We are proud to announce the first 32 communities officially designated as Clean California Communities!
+We are proud to announce the communities officially designated as Clean California Communities!
 These communities have showcased outstanding commitment to reducing litter, improving public spaces, and fostering community pride.
 Congratulations to all residents, local organizations, and partners whose teamwork and dedication made this achievement possible.
 Thank you for helping create a cleaner, greener California.

 For more info on how your community can earn the Clean California Community designation, click here.